 We’ll go out, pick a few flowers for Mom, and come back feeling like something was accomplished.
-It’s also 1.5 miles to do this hike, so it’s a good little hike that takes us an hour to do and helps to build up their endurance for longer trails.
+It’s also 1.5 miles to do this hike, so it’s a good little hike that takes us an hour to do and helps to build up our endurance for longer trails.

 12. Practice Hiking Before Going on a Hiking Trip

 We’ve got a pond outside of our home in the neighborhood that holds the extra rainwater for proper drainage.
 It’s the yearly home to tons of frogs, a few ducks, a loon every now and again, and lots of cattails.
 I walked out around the pond and discovered it was 1/10 a mile for a complete loop.

 Before beginning any long-distance hikes, we hiked laps around the pond together.
 That way their legs could get used to the distance and we could stop for a break because we were never far from home.

 Once we could hit 10 laps, or 1 mile, without much complaint, we were ready for a long walk away from the house.

 13. Plan Hiking Trips to Exotic Locations